outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

     - it would also scan the commonly used & potential use cases for possible intentions with the product
       - 'if youre planning on using it for use case "self-treatment", only take x amount for y period of time if youre otherwise healthy'

 ## Insight Paths

-  - use patterns in network structures & insight paths to predict probable missing pieces of networks or trajectory of insight path
+  - use patterns in network structures & insight paths to predict:
+    - probable missing pieces of networks
+    - insight path of a route type (optimal/realistic)
+    - insight path trajectory for a particular assumption set

 ## Math/Language translation function